mesibo/conferencing/live-demo/README.md

-## Mesibo Live Demo
+## mesibo Live Demo

 This repository contains the source code for the mesibo sample conferencing app hosted at [https://mesibo.com/livedemo](https://mesibo.com/livedemo), This is a fully functional, Zoom Like Video Conferencing app which you can directly integrate into your website.

-It is recommended that you first look at [basic demo](https://github.com/mesibo/conferencing/basicdemo) to familiarize yourself with API before diving into this app.
+It is recommended that you first look at [basic demo](https://github.com/mesibo/conferencing/tree/master/basic-demo) to familiarize yourself with API before diving into this app.

 > Please note that this documentation is **under progress** and will be updated.